minjay/div_curl/README.md

 # div_curl
 The codes accompanying the paper "Cross-covariance functions for divergence-free and curl-free tangent vector fields on the sphere"

+The aim of this repository is to allow the reproduction of all numerical results reported in this paper.

 ## Dependencies
 Except the analyses by the multivariate Matern model (based on the R Package RandomFields), all the codes are written in Matlab R2014a with Financial Toolbox installed.
 They also depend on the following packages written by other researchers.